library-data-platform/ldp/doc/Admin_Guide.md

 details for a data source, as well as a directory (`extractDir`) where temporary extracted files can be written.

-The `-v` option enables verbose output.
-For even more verbose output, the `--debug` option can be used to see commands that are sent to the database when loading data, among other details.
-The `--debug` option can generate extremely large output, and for this reason it is best used when loading relatively small data sets.
+The LDP software logs its activities to the table `ldp_system.log`.
+For debugging purposes, the `--trace` option can be used to enable very detailed logging.

 Another option that is available to assist with debugging problems is `--savetemps` (used together with `--unsafe`), which tells the loader